Ewalcott/Portfolio-DataAnalyst/README.md

 - Python / Google Colab - Use basic python for simple syntax to analyse and automate database files.

+- Azure - Introduction to azure cloud and data fundementals.

 - SQL / MySQL Workbench - Use basic mysql coding to how to create, read and update database records.

 - Tableau / Power BI dashboards - How to perform and conduct data analysis through visulaution tools.